amarkoolk/dqn_crasher/Collision-Detection/README.md

 # Collision Detection Research

-This folder contains the research infrastructure for analyzing collision directionality in highway driving scenarios.
+This folder contains a clean setup for collision detection research using manual control to analyze collision directionality in highway driving scenarios.

 ## Overview